scaleoutsystems/fedn/docs/projects.rst

     python train.py model_in model_out

-where in_model_path is the path to a model update file, and out_model_path is the file to which the new model update will be written.
+where 'model_in' is the file containing the current global model to be updated, and 'model_out' is a path to write the new model update to.

-Download and upload of these files are handled automatically by the FEDn client.
+Download and upload of these files are handled automatically by the FEDn client, the user only specifies how to read and parse the data contained in them (see examples) .

-Validation Entrypoint (validate, optional):
+**Validation Entrypoint (validate, optional):**

-The validation entry point acts very similar to the traning entrypoint.
+The validation entry point works in a similar was as the trainig entrypoint.
+It can be used to specify how a client should validate the current global model on local test/validation data.
 It should read a model update from file, validate it (in any way suitable to the user), and write  a **json file** containing validation data:

 .. code-block:: python

     python validate.py model_in validations.json

+ The validate entrypoint is optional.

+Example entry points
+^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: python